 In This Article

-The matching element is an interactive knowledge check not unlike a jigsaw puzzle.
-When learners encounter a matching element in a lesson, they'll see cards in two columns from which to make logical pairs.
+The matching knowledge check is a learning activity not unlike a jigsaw puzzle.
+When learners encounter a matching game in a lesson, they see cards in two columns from which to make logical pairs.

 For example, one column could list several terms while the other supplies definitions of those terms.
 Pairing each term with its correct definition will solve the quiz.
-Of course, this is just an example.
-You can customize the matching element however you like!
+This is just an example, of course.
+You can customize the matching element however you like.

-Learners can rearrange matches and check their answers until they get it right.
+Learners can rearrange cards and check their answers until each card has been correctly paired with its mate.
 The matching element is not graded, so learners can practice without penalty.
 Moreover, the matching element is interactive.
 Its drag-and-drop motion cues learner attention, increasing engagement and promoting knowledge retention.

-• Objection handling: match frequently encountered prospect objections to effective solutions and counterarguments
+Objection handling: Match frequently encountered prospect objections to effective solutions

 Give your matching quiz a prompt.
-This prompt should clearly identify the concepts on which learners are being tested and give them instructions on how to complete the activity.
+This prompt should clearly identify the concepts on which learners are being tested and give them instructions for completing the activity.
 Next, add between 2 and 10 pairs for learners to match.
 Click Add Pair at the bottom of the element to add a new row.

 When learners encounter a matching knowledge check, they'll be instructed to create matches by joining cards that correspond with one another.
 These pairs will be randomized each time the element is refreshed.